MatthijsBrem/wheelchair-design-platform/README.md

 The following step is to define constants

     #define LED_PIN   6  //Pin for the pixel strand.
-Does not have to be analog.
     #define LED_TOTAL 80  //Number of LEDs in your strand.
     #define LED_HALF  LED_TOTAL/2 Sets the starting point from which the leds are going to turn on.
     #define AUDIO_PIN A5  //Pin for the envelope of the sound detector

-In the Globals the values used to make comparisons of the recordings of the Sound detector are stated:
+In the globals the values used to make comparisons of the recordings of the Sound detector are stated:

     Adafruit_NeoPixel strand = Adafruit_NeoPixel(LED_TOTAL, LED_PIN, NEO_GRB + NEO_KHZ800);  //LED strand objetc

-    uint16_t gradient = 0; //Used to iterate and loop through each color palette gradually

-    uint8_t volume = 0;    //Holds the volume level read from the sound detector. uint8_t last = 0;      //Holds the value of volume from the previous loop() pass.

-    float maxVol = 15;     //Holds the largest volume recorded thus far to proportionally adjust the visual's responsiveness. float avgVol = 0;      //Holds the "average" volume-level to proportionally adjust the visual experience. float avgBump = 0;     //Holds the "average" volume-change to trigger a "bump."
+    uint16_t gradient = 0; //Used to iterate and loop through each color palette gradually uint8_t volume = 0;    //Holds the volume level read from the sound detector. uint8_t last = 0;      //Holds the value of volume from the previous loop() pass. float maxVol = 15;     //Holds the largest volume recorded thus far to proportionally adjust the visual's responsiveness. float avgVol = 0;      //Holds the "average" volume-level to proportionally adjust the visual experience. float avgBump = 0;     //Holds the "average" volume-change to trigger a "bump."